-- Number of state hospitals experiencing more than a 15% increase in the percentage of Temporary Detention Order (TDO) admissions - Number of temporary detention orders (TDOs) for which state facilities served as the last resort because a community facility was not found at the end of emergency custody order (ECO) period. - Percentage of adults who receiving timely community mental health case management supports.

-" Implement person-centered community developmental services and supports that will enable individuals to live lives that are fully integrated in the community.
+- Annual percent change of number of individuals over 18 who are authorized for independent living, supportive living services, or shared living. - Number of state hospitals experiencing more than a 15% increase in the percentage of Temporary Detention Order (TDO) admissions - Number of temporary detention orders (TDOs) for which state facilities served as the last resort because a community facility was not found at the end of emergency custody order (ECO) period. - Percentage of adults and children who are 13 years old or older receiving substance use disorder (SUD) services with a new episode of SUD services who received the following. - Percentage of adults who receiving timely community mental health case management supports. - Expand person-centered community developmental services and supports that will enable individuals, including individuals with more intense support needs such as co-occurring mental illness and developmental disability diagnoses, to live lives that are fully integrated in the community with targeted appropriate use of in-patient facilities, training centers, or crisis services as needed.

-This objective supports the expansion of community-based developmental services and supports that promote self-determination and enable individuals to attain their highest achievable level of health and wellness; are provided in the most integrated settings appropriate to the individuals' needs and consistent with their informed choice; and offer opportunities for individuals to engage in meaningful activities and for integration in all aspects of their lives (e.g., living arrangements, work and other day activities, access to community services and activities, and opportunities for relationships with non-paid individuals).
+This objective supports expansion of community-based developmental services and supports that promote community integration and self-determination and enable individuals to attain their highest achievable levels of health and wellness.
+These services and supports: • Are provided in the most integrated settings appropriate to the needs of individuals; • Are consistent with the informed choices of these individuals; and • Offer opportunities for individuals to engage in meaningful activities and to experience integration in all aspects of their lives (e.g., living arrangements, work and other day activities, access to community services and activities, and opportunities for relationships with members of the community beyond paid staff).